Radeon RX 580: specs and benchmarks

 VS

-Aggregated performance score
+Aggregate performance score

 Summary

-Compatibility-wise, this is dual-slot card attached via PCIe 3.0 x16 interface.
+Compatibility-wise, this is a dual-slot graphics card attached via PCIe 3.0 x16 interface.
 Its manufacturer default version has a length of 241 mm.
 1x 8-pin power connector is required, and power consumption is at 185 Watt.

 Some basic facts about Radeon RX 580: architecture, market segment, release date etc.

-Place in performance ranking224
+Place in the ranking300

 Place by popularity1